 Dip powder vs acrylic has several benefits.
 It is non-toxic, easy to work with, affordable, and durable.

 Ditch the salon and stay looking fabulous by doing your own dip nails.
 I’ll cover the tools you need, describe the steps in detail, and give you all the tips and tricks for your dream at-home manicure.

 What do you need for dip nails at home?

-The following tools and materials are everything you need to do fabulous dip nails at home.
+The following tools and materials are everything you need to do fabulous powder nails at home.

 You’ll use this to push back or trim your cuticles to keep your nails looking healthy and gorgeous.